bitovi/ai-component-paste/guides/vanilla-with-express/README.md

 });
 ```

-Now that we’ve confirmed our server is up and running, let’s integrate the AI extraction logic using `@bitovi/ai-component-paste`.
+Now that we've confirmed our server is up and running, let's integrate the AI extraction logic using `@bitovi/ai-component-paste`.

 ### Integrating `@bitovi/ai-component-paste`